alshdavid/BorrowScript/README.md

 Graphical applications written targeting web, desktop and mobile have seen a lot of innovation and attention.
 From technologies like React/React Native, Electron/Cordova to Flutter, there is an interest in creating client applications that are portable between platforms, are performant and memory efficient.

-While TypeScript BC is simply a language and does not describe a framework that manages bindings to the various platform UI APIs - it does allow for a simple, familiar language which addresses the concerns that graphical applications have, making it a great candidate for such a use case.
+While BorrowScript is simply a language and does not describe a framework that manages bindings to the various platform UI APIs - it does allow for a simple, familiar language which addresses the concerns that graphical applications have, making it a great candidate for such a use case.

 While its primary focus is targeting the web platform via web assembly, there is no reason we would not be able to see React-Native like platform producing native desktop and native mobile platforms.